latiif/ara/README.md

 - RTL line wrap and RTL line padding.
 (Depending on terminal width)
 - RTL rendering in terminals.
 (Right alignment)
 - Glyphes and ligatures for لآ,لا,لأ,لإ.
+- Full support for Tashkeels (One tashkeel per letter).

 ### Font support